valeriangalliat/blog/2020/06/my-settings-for-gopro-hero-2018-and-hero5-black.md

 ### Audio

-I used to have that to "Off" but after watching [this video](https://youtu.be/3DoKXA8tCq0) which I highly recommend on tuning GoPro settings, I turned it up to "High".
+On my HERO (2018) with the HERO5 Black firmware, the "Low" and "Medium" settings do absolutely nothing (as in, they generate a WAW file but it's completely silent).

+As for the "High" one, it gives me two channels, one for each mic (the "left" one is on top of the GoPro, and the "right" one is actually on the right).
+This WAV file sound exactly the same as the MP4 audio, I made no difference in terms of processing, so I just use the audio from the MP4 (which is also in better sync, as the WAV doesn't exactly match with the video and needs to be manually synced).

+The left and right channels of the MP4 audio do match exactly what we have in the WAV in terms of directionality, so we can easily make it mono, using only the top or right mic in some situations if that improves the quality or can help remove unwanted noises.

-Also sliding after the Protune menu I noticed there was a "Manual Audio Control" panel, so I enabled that and ticked "Stereo Only", which should be the same as setting "Wind" to "Off" on more recent GoPro (like in the video I mention).
+Finally, sliding after the Protune menu, we can find a "Manual Audio Control" panel, that I enabled, and ticked "Stereo Only", which should be the same as setting "Wind" to "Off" on more recent GoPro (like in the video I mentioned in the beginning of this article).